 The Democratic Party, absent its southern leaders, divided into two camps.
 War Democrats largely stood behind President Lincoln.
 “Peace Democrats”—also known as “Copperheads”—clashed frequently with both War Democrats and Republicans.
 Copperheads were sympathetic to the Confederacy; they exploited public anti-war sentiment (often the result of a lost battle or mounting casualties) and tried to push President Lincoln to negotiate an immediate peace, regardless of political leverage or bargaining power.
 Had the Copperheads succeeded in bringing about immediate peace, the Union would have been forced to recognize the Confederacy as a separate and legitimate government and the institution of slavery would have remained intact.

-While Washington buzzed with political activity, military life filled with relative monotony punctuated by brief periods of horror.
+While Washington buzzed with political activity, military life consisted of relative monotony punctuated by brief periods of horror.
 Daily life for a Civil War soldier was one of routine.
 A typical day began around 6am and involved drill, marching, lunch break, and more drilling followed by policing the camp.
 Weapon inspection and cleaning followed, perhaps one final drill, dinner, and taps around 9 or 9:30 pm.
 Soldiers in both armies grew weary of the routine.
 Picketing or foraging afforded welcome distractions to the monotony.

 While there were nurses, camp followers, and some women who disguised themselves as men, camp life was overwhelmingly male.
 Soldiers drank liquor, smoked tobacco, gambled, and swore.
 Social commentators feared that when these men returned home, with their hard-drinking and irreligious ways, all decency, faith, and temperance would depart.
 But not all methods of distraction were detrimental.
 Soldiers also organized debate societies, composed music, sang songs, wrestled, raced horses, boxed, and played sports.